Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Relative Theory and Deformation Invariance

-We assume that $C = \Spec S$ is a smooth affine curve over $\bC$.
 In what follows, we consider commutative differential graded algebras $(A^\bullet, \delta)$ (cdga's) over $S$, which are negatively graded.
+This will be the case for all differentials and cotangent complexes as well.
 Also, whenever we refer to a reductive group $G$, we assume that it acts trivially on $C$.

 Results and properties of derived affine schemes that are quoted in this subsection can be found in the exposition of \cite[Sections~2,3]{JoyceSch}. \begin{defi} \emph{(Standard form cdga)} We say that a cdga $(A^\bullet, \delta)$ is of standard form if $A^0$ is a smooth $S$-algebra and, as a graded algebra, it is freely generated over $A^0$ by finitely many generators in each negative degree (i.e. it is quasifree). \end{defi} Now, a cdga $(A^\bullet, \delta)$ gives rise to the affine derived scheme $\dspec A^\bullet$ with underlying classical truncation the affine scheme $\Spec A^\bullet = \Spec H^0 (A^\bullet)$. $\dspec A^\bullet$ and $\Spec H^0(\Abul)$ have the same underlying topological space.

 If $A^\bullet$ is of standard form, then its derived cotangent complex $\bL_{A^\bullet}$ is represented by the K\"{a}hler differentials together with the internal differential $(\Omega_{A^\bullet}, \delta)$.
 We also have the usual de Rham differential $d$ on $\Omega_{A^\bullet}$, so that we obtain a mixed complex.
-Moreover, $\bL_{A^\bullet} \otimes H^0(A^\bullet)$ is a complex of free $H^0(A^\bullet)$-modules. \begin{defi} \emph{(Minimality)} Let $(A^\bullet, \delta)$ be of standard form and $x \in \dspec A^\bullet$.
+Moreover, $\bL_{A^\bullet} \otimes_{A^\bullet} H^0(A^\bullet)$ is a complex of free $H^0(A^\bullet)$-modules. \begin{defi} \emph{(Minimality)} Let $(A^\bullet, \delta)$ be of standard form and $x \in \dspec A^\bullet$.
 We say that $A^\bullet$ is minimal at $x$ if all the differentials in $\bL_{A^\bullet}|_x$ are zero. \end{defi} If $G$ is a reductive group acting on $(A^\bullet, \delta)$ (and by our convention trivially on $C$), then we have analogous equivariant statements.
 We will consider minimality at $x$ only when $x$ is a fixed point of $G$.

 We proceed to give a brief account of $(-1)$-shifted symplectic forms on $\dspec A^\bullet$, introduced in \cite{PTVV}.